zhangb8/REPO/README.md

 5. Go to directory REPO/Part1
 6. Create and switch to the “addPhone” branch
 7. Edit the file called myinfo.txt and change your zip code to a phone number and add your eID in a separate line
-8. Commit the file to your local repo (it should be in branch “development”) with comment “Add phone and eID”
+8. Commit the file to your local repo (it should be in branch “addPhone”) with comment “Add phone and eID”
 9. Push the branch, "addPhone" to the remote repository

 ####Part 3 (Terminal 1)